Reference

 client.createScan(options)

-Creates a target (or reuses one by name) and starts a scan.
+Creates a target (or reuses one by name) and creates a scan.
 Returns a Scan

 CreateScanOptions